The second to last 2023 Formula 1 World Championship race is heading to Las Vegas

 “A spectacular 14-turn high-speed design that will have a high average speed and require teams to bring their low downforce Monza/Spa-spec aerodynamic packages.
 It’s going to be fast and furious," the organization said.

 The latest race took place on Sunday in Mexico City, lasting 19 laps.
-The amount of laps varies between each race and is dependent on the length of the circuit, according to the official Driven website.
+The amount of laps varies between each race and is dependent on the length of the circuit.

-The current top three racers are Max Verstappen, Lewis Hamilton, and Charles Leclerc.
+Max Verstappen has already wrapped up the driver's championship, but there are still battles to be decided among stars like Lewis Hamilton, Charles Leclerc and more.
 More information and updates on the F1 World Championships are available on the official F1 website.